flagstaffpizzaguy/flagstaffpizzaguy.github.io/README.md

 * Outdated content and design style - The design was not aesthetic enough to compete with modern restaurant websites.
 Also, there was incorrent information and pricing present on the site.
 * Poor code design - There were serveal issues in the website's code that would negatively impact Search Engine Optimization (SEO).

-The only remaining task is to set up the appropriate DNS records so that the business's domain ([flagstaffpizzaguy.com](http://flagstaffpizzaguy.com/)) will direct user's to the content stored in this repository.

 #

 The Pizza Guy is a local business located in Flagstaff, Arizona.
 They have been serving and delivering pizza, wings, and more since 1997.